Modular multiscale approach to modelling high-harmonic generation in gases: Infrared Propagation

-For technical convenience, we express these relations in Fourier space, and the corresponding transformations are defined as
+For technical convenience, we express these relations in Fourier space and the corresponding transformations are defined as

-In Equation (\ref{polarization}) we take into account the fact that in isotropic media all susceptibility tensors $\overset{\leftrightarrow}{\chi}\raisebox{1ex}{ (j)}$, $j$ even, vanish due to spatial symmetry relations \cite{Boyd:NLO}.
-The subscripts $\mu$, $\alpha_1$, $\ldots$, $\alpha_j$ in Equation (\ref{chij}) indicate the respective field vector component in Cartesian coordinates.
-As indicated by the summation sign, $\alpha_1$, $\ldots$, $\alpha_j$ are to be summed over $x$, $y$, and $z$.
-In the following, we specify Equation (\ref{polarization}) for the media under consideration.
-We shall see later that for the field intensities under consideration $|\vec{P}^{(3)}|\ll|\vec{P}^{(1)}|$ is already justified, thus in the expansion (\ref{polarization}) we neglect terms of order higher than three\footnote{In CUPRAD it is possible to account for the fifth order nonlinearity as well.
-However, for conciseness, we do not include it in the present derivation.}.
+In Equation (\ref{polarization}), we account for the fact that, in isotropic media, all even-order susceptibility tensors $\overset{\leftrightarrow}{\chi}\raisebox{1ex}{ (j)}$ with even $j$ vanish due to considerations of spatial symmetry \cite{Boyd:NLO}.
+The subscripts $\mu$, $\alpha_1$, $\ldots$, $\alpha_j$ in Equation (\ref{chij}) denote the respective field vector component in Cartesian coordinates.
+As indicated by the summation symbol, the indices $\alpha_1$, $\ldots$, $\alpha_j$ are summed over the three spatial directions $x$, $y$, and $z$.
+In the following, we specify Equation (\ref{polarization}) for the media considered in this work.
+As will be shown later, for the field intensities relevant to our study, the condition $|\vec{P}^{(3)}| \ll |\vec{P}^{(1)}|$ is already satisfied.
+Consequently, we truncate the expansion (\ref{polarization}) after the third-order term.\footnote{CUPRAD also allows the inclusion of fifth-order nonlinearities; however, for clarity, they are omitted from the present derivation.}